TACC/Abaco2.0/docs/source/technical/Quickstart.rst

 ------
 Now that we going to register a docker container as an actor, to do this we have to an API client and once we have this you only have to do the set up once!

-Do this excerise we are going to use a a python shell. the default python shell is python 2.7.5 but we want to use python 3.6.5
+.. note:: Do this excerise we are going to use a a python shell. the default python shell is python 2.7.5 but we want to use python 3.6.5

  To begin this excerise open your `Terminal`, once you have the terminal open type in the following: